You don’t have to be a canner to love mason jars. Here are some creative ways to reuse mason jars around your home that anyone can enjoy.

 It is rare not to find a box or stash of Kerr, Ball, and Mason jars when you are out shopping at the local thrift store or rummage sale.
 I always have plenty on hand being a canner.
 My goal price is to pay no more than $0.35 per jar when I see them at a sale.
 If you watch for them all the time you are sure to find them and be able to stock up!
 And even if you aren’t a canner, Mason or Ball Jars have so many uses they are worth snatching!

 These dependable and versatile storage jars will add a rustic look to your home, and help the environment by recycling.
-Here are seven great ways that you can reuse Mason jars.
+Here are several great ways that you can recycle Mason jars.
 Once you get them home, try some of these suggestions out, or use your imagination and restyle them to suit your purpose.
-These are also some great ideas for what to do with those old jars that might have air bubbles or a small chip and can't be used for canning.

 These vintage jars are excellent for storing small buttons, craft supplies, beads, as well as nails, screws, washers, and other small hardware accessories.
 You can also save on cupboard space as well as leave your work area well organized if you screw the tops of the Mason jars to the underside of your cabinet shelves.
 If your workshop happens to be unfinished, the lids to the jars can be screwed to the rafters as well.
 This way your supplies are easily identifiable and all you have to do is unscrew the jar from the lid and take it to your work area.

 —Want to label your supplies?
 Grab these Free Printable Canning Jar Labels so that you know exactly what’s in each jar.